If you’re about to design your organization’s first annual report, first, take a breath.

 The earlier you start gathering content and feedback, the kinder the whole process will feel.
 Plus, you’ll have more space to make thoughtful decisions instead of rushing through the final week.

-Turn a Year of Impact Into a Report Worth Sharing
+Turn a Year of Work Into a Report Worth Sharing